OSHPark/OSHPark-Eagle-Tools/README.md

 - Add a menu button to enable easy PCB ordering right from inside Eagle.
 - Update your OSH Park CAM, DRU, and ULP files.
 - Manage version-specific differences for CAM or DRC files.

-In the future, we'll be adding improvements to the script to add cool new feautures.
+In the future, we'll be adding improvements to the script to hopefully add better integration and cool new feautures.

 ## Installation (easy mode)